 POGO works to provide the best care possible for all of Ontario’s children with cancer, in part, by identifying gaps in childhood cancer care.
-In recent years, a POGO priority has been to focus efforts on enhancing culturally relevant care for First Nations, Inuit and Métis (FNIM) children, as FNIM families often face barriers to culturally appropriate healthcare.
+In recent years, a POGO priority has been to focus efforts on enhancing culturally relevant care for Indigenous children, as Indigenous families often face barriers to culturally appropriate healthcare.

-POGO’s focus has been on building relationships, identifying current opportunities to improve the care of FNIM children with cancer as well as opportunities that might result in a more efficient system, and assembling the expertise needed to assess the issues, gaps and advances anticipated.
+POGO’s focus has been on building relationships, identifying current opportunities to improve the care of Indigenous children with cancer as well as opportunities that might result in a more efficient system, and assembling the expertise needed to assess the issues, gaps and advances anticipated.

 POGO and Cancer Care Ontario know that cultural safety is a critical component for improving patient experiences and outcomes.
-Through video and text, the Pediatric Oncology course examines the differences between childhood and adult cancer, one family’s experience of the journey for FNIM children with cancer, and the role POGO plays in helping to navigate this journey with a unique whole-life approach to childhood cancer care told from the frontline experience of a POGO Interlink Community Cancer Nurse.
+Through video and text, the Pediatric Oncology course examines the differences between childhood and adult cancer, one family’s experience of the journey for Indigenous children with cancer, and the role POGO plays in helping to navigate this journey with a unique whole-life approach to childhood cancer care told from the frontline experience of a POGO Interlink Community Cancer Nurse.

 Watch the video featured in Pediatric Oncology